manyone/cobol-bigfive-test/README.md

 than suspicious and antagonistic toward others.
 You balance cooperation with healthy boundaries, being generally trusting while asserting your needs appropriately.

+CONSCIENTIOUSNESS     60.0%
+Conscientiousness measures your tendency to be organized, responsible, and self-disciplined.
+You demonstrate reliable goal-directed behavior with flexible tendencies, balancing structure with adaptability.

+EMOTIONAL STABILITY   75.0%
+Emotional Stability measures your capacity to remain calm, composed, and resilient in the face of stress and adversity.
+You remain calm, composed, and resilient under pressure, maintaining emotional equilibrium even during challenging situations.

+INTELLECT             85.0%
+Openness measures your appreciation for art, emotion, adventure, imagination, curiosity, and variety of experiences.
+You embrace unconventional ideas, creative pursuits, and intellectual exploration with enthusiasm.
 ```
 ---
 ## 🚀 Running in PC (GnuCobol)